 The Fund shares equipment and other office expenses with the Association and Insurance Trust.
 Most of the expenses, including the salaries of employees of all three funds, are paid out of the Association.
-The Fund reimbursed the Association \$420,000 for shared expenses for each of the years ended June 30, 2020 and 2019.
+The Fund reimbursed the Association \$498,000 and \$420,000 for shared expenses for the years ended June 30, 2021 and 2020, respectively.